-This week I had the pleasure of trying the first ever bittorrent case to reach a verdict.
+This week Marc Randazza and I had the pleasure of trying the first ever bittorrent case to reach a verdict.
 Many thanks to my trial co-counsel, Leonard J. French and Ron Smith.
 Credit is also due to Charles Thomas and Thad Gelsinger, whose clients settled before trial.
 Finally, kudos to Malibu Media’s counsel, Keith Lipscomb and Chris Fiore, who demonstrated that they are exceptional litigators and trial lawyers.
 It was a hard fought battle among worthy adversaries.

 If you are interested, you can listen to the Bellwether Trial in its entirety here:

 Part 2 – Trial Audio (John Doe Defendants, Judge Baylson’s final rulings)

 (I can’t figure out how to embed it.)

 Last October, Judge Baylson ordered Malibu Media to take a bittorrent case to trial.
 Some had concerns that a bittorrent case could never be tried successfully in court.

 That proved to be wrong… on June 10, 2013, Malibu Media tried three John Does accused of copyright infringement to a verdict.